Hughes H-1 Racer: Operational history

-Hughes later implemented minor changes to the H-1 Racer to make it more suitable for a transcontinental speed record attempt.
-The most significant change was the fitting of a new, longer set of wings that gave the aircraft a lower wing loading.
-On January 19, 1937, a year and a half after his previous landplane speed record in the H-1, Hughes set a new transcontinental speed record by flying non-stop from Los Angeles to New York City in 7 hours, 28 minutes and 25 seconds.
-He smashed his own previous record of 9 hours, 27 minutes by two hours.
+Hughes later made minor changes to the H-1 Racer to make it more suitable for a transcontinental speed record attempt.
+The most significant change was the fitting of a new set of wings of increased span, giving it a lower wing loading.
+On January 19, 1937, a year and a half after setting the landplane speed record in the H-1, Hughes broke his own transcontinental speed record by flying non-stop from Los Angeles to New York City in 7 hours, 28 minutes and 25 seconds, smashing the previous time of 9 hours, 27 minutes by two hours.
 His average speed over the flight was 322 mph.

-Considering the contemporary service aircraft were biplanes, Hughes fully expected the United States Army Air Corps (USAAC) to embrace his aircraft's new design and make the H-1 the basis for a new generation of U.S. fighter aircraft.
-His efforts to "sell" the design were unsuccessful.
-In postwar testimony before the Senate, Hughes indicated that resistance to the innovative design was the basis for the USAAC rejection of the H-1: "I tried to sell that airplane to the Army but they turned it down because at that time the Army did not think a cantilever monoplane was proper for a pursuit ship..."
+Considering that contemporary service aircraft were still biplanes, Hughes fully expected the United States Army Air Corps (USAAC) to embrace his aircraft's new design and make the H-1 the basis for a new generation of U.S. fighter aircraft.
+His efforts to persuade the Air Corps failed.
+In postwar testimony before the Senate, Hughes indicated that resistance to the innovative design was the basis for the USAAC rejection of the H-1, "I tried to sell that airplane to the Army but they turned it down because at that time the Army did not think a cantilever monoplane was proper for a pursuit ship...".